paywithmoon/interview-challenge/README.md

 ---

-## 🎯 You'll Know You're Successful When...
+## 🎯 You'll Know You're Successful When

 - [ ] All your endpoints respond correctly and handle errors gracefully
 - [ ] You can demonstrate the race condition problem with your simulation